Cathay Pacific’s Asia Miles is a frequent flyer program that all Australians should know about. Here’s why…

 How useful is Asia Miles for travellers from Australia?

 The Asia Miles program is useful for travellers in Australia.
 Cathay Pacific and Qantas are both members of the oneworld alliance, meaning that Asia Miles members based in Australia can redeem their miles for both domestic flights on Qantas, as well as international flights on any oneworld or Cathay Pacific partner airline.
 This provides ample opportunities for members to use their miles.

 While it’s harder to accrue Asia Miles from a wide range of sources in Australia, earning points from credit card spend is very doable with a number of card programs offering transfers to Asia Miles.

-What’s also worth thinking through is whether Asia Miles can be thought of as a usable substitute for Qantas Frequent Flyer redemptions for those who don’t want to participate in Qantas Frequent Flyer, say if you prefer to hold your points in Amex Membership Rewards or Westpac Altitude, allowing for more flexibility in their future use.
+Also worth considering is whether Asia Miles can be thought of as a usable substitute for Qantas Frequent Flyer redemptions.
+This is especially relevant for those who don’t want to participate in Qantas Frequent Flyer, say if you prefer to hold your points in American Express Membership Rewards or Westpac Altitude, allowing for more flexibility in their future use.